-We’re creating sustainable, attainable, human-scaled places in the Westover and Sunset Terrace neighborhoods in west Raleigh.
+We’re creating sustainable, attainable, human-scaled places in west Raleigh and Cary.

 According to the US EPA, building near transit lines “can help lower household transportation costs, boost public transit ridership, reduce greenhouse gas emissions and air pollution, spur economic development, and make housing more affordable”.

-Cottage Grove will maintain the visual character of Sunset Terrace by preserving the 66-year-old existing house.
-The new cottages will be small houses of 1,153 – 1,236 sq. ft. — similar in size to the 1,335 sq. ft. average of our neighbors, and more similar to our neighbors than the large new houses built recently.
-We anticipate that moderate- and middle-income families will be able to afford all units.
+Grove Row will echo the existing visual character of Sunset Terrace with small new houses of 1,160 sq. ft. — similar in size to the 1,335 sq. ft. average of our neighbors, unlike the much larger new houses built recently (some over twice as large).
+We anticipate that all units will be available to moderate- and middle-income prices, plus one low-income affordable unit.

-Our site design centers on a landscaped common green for residents’ enjoyment, leaving at least 20% of the site as green space — and including a rain garden that will improve local drainage and reduce pollution to nearby streams.
+Our site design centers on a landscaped common green for residents’ enjoyment – including two rain gardens that will improve local drainage and reduce pollution to nearby streams.
 (Few of the new houses recently built in the area have included these features.)
-An L-shaped alley will ensure adequate emergency access to both our cottages and to neighboring properties.
+A T-shaped alley will ensure adequate emergency access to homes.

 Much of Sunset Terrace Extension was originally built with houses behind other houses.
-Cottage Grove improves on this long-established pattern by adding the common green.
+Grove Row improves on this long-established pattern by adding a common green.
 The two neighboring townhouse courts (Grove Estates and Ashworth Townes), the front/rear houses on Powell, and the apartments at 720/721 Grove are all examples of how Sunset Terrace has many homes set behind others.

 Williams Row will bring 11 modern, energy-smart, family-sized rowhouses to a corner location in downtown Cary.